FabriceSalvaire/Patro/doc/sphinx/source/features-all.rst

 * a 2D Geometry Engine
 * a Pattern Engine
-* a Graphic Engine to export drawing to screen display, SVG and PDF file
+* a Graphic Engine to export drawing to screen display, SVG, PDF and DXF file
 * a submodule to read/write SVG file
 * import/export of the |Valentina|_ file format
 * import of SVG pattern (as well as PDF using a conversion tools like |Inkscape|_)